- BSX Insight

 Medial Tibial Stress (shin splints)

 Medial tibial stress syndrome (shin splints) can initially feel like tight or stiff calves.
 Most people feel discomfort in the area between the shin bone (where the muscle attaches) of their shin bones.
-People feel discomfort in this area initially when they exercise, but the condition becomes more severe and can cause pain while walking or at rest.
+People initially feel discomfort in this area when they exercise, but the condition becomes more severe and can cause pain while walking or resting.

 Grades of Calf Strain/Calf Tear